 High stress levels can lead to anxiety, insomnia, and increased blood pressure.
-But there’s another adverse side effect: According to a review on PubMed, stress can make your thyroid slow down its function, which could result in unwanted weight gain.
+But there's another adverse side effect: According to a review on PubMed, stress can make your thyroid slow down its function, which could result in unwanted weight gain.
 Stress is also one of the environmental factors that causes hyperthyroidism, which is when your thyroid releases too many hormones at once.
-To help combat your stress, learn to wholly avoid 20 Mistakes You’re Making That Are Compounding Your Stress.

 Take Up Low-Impact Aerobic Exercises

-According to some experts, low-impact aerobic exercise is the best kind of exercise to avoid hurting your thyroid.
-If you’re suffering from a thyroid condition, you can experience joint paint.
+According to some experts, low-impact aerobic exercise is the best kind of exercise to avoid hurting your thyroid heath.
+If you're suffering from a thyroid condition, you can experience joint paint.
 So centering your workouts around low-impact exercises—like walking or water aerobics—is the way to go.
 As a bonus, these exercises are low-effort methods for getting your daily cardio in.

 Or Take Up Yoga

 Yogis, rejoice.
 A study in Yoga Mimamsa found that doing certain yoga poses can help your thyroid hormone release functions.
 During your next routine, try incorporating poses like boat pose, bridge, and king pigeon pose.
 These poses help to open up throat circulation and improve energy flow around the thyroid.
-And once you master those poses, consider moving on to the Yoga Moves That Will Transform Your Sex Life.

 Up Your B12 Intake